OpenLiberty/ci.maven/docs/spring-boot-support.md

 The Spring Boot version 3.x and 4.x require Java 17 or above.

+Spring Boot version 4.x also requires Jakarta EE 11 or later support in the target Liberty runtime configuration.
+When configuring Liberty for Spring Boot 4.x applications, use Jakarta EE 11 compatible features such as Servlet 6.1 together with [`springBoot-4.0`].

 ### Example

 To use the `liberty-maven-plugin` to install a Spring Boot application packaged as a Spring Boot Uber JAR, include the appropriate XML in the `plugins` section of your `pom.xml`.